suit-wg/suit-mti/draft-ietf-suit-mti.md

 | Key Exchange | A256KW | -5 |
 | Encryption | A256CTR | -65532 |

-A note regarding the use of HSS-LMS: The decision as to how deep the tree is, is a decision that affects authoring tools only (see {{RFC8778}}).
+A note regarding the use of the Hierarchical Signature System - Leighton-Micali Signature (HSS-LMS): The decision as to how deep the tree is, is a decision that affects authoring tools only (see {{RFC8778}}).
 Verification is not affected by the choice of the "W" parameter, but the size of the signature is affected.
 To support the long lifetimes required by IoT devices, it is RECOMMENDED to use trees with greater height (see Section 2.2 of {{RFC8778}}).

 # Reporting Profiles